universal-ctags/citre/docs/user-manual/customization.md

 `citre-jump-select-definition-function` to use your own UI that picks a definition out of a list of them.
 See its docstring.

+### imenu

+When a tags file is large, running `imenu` could be slow.
+In this situation, Citre let Ctags scan the current file, and create a temporary tags file for it, which should be faster.
+By default, we consider a tags file larger than 50 MiB to be "large".
+You could customize `citre-imenu-create-tags-file-threshold` to change this behavior, see its docstring for details.

 ## Misc

 The `completion-at-point`, xref and imenu integration can be enabled/disabled